-The purchases of \$13,868 relates to the Company's investments in Dominion Midstream Partners, LP convertible preferred units (December 2016).
+The purchase of \$13,868 relates to the Company's investments in Dominion Midstream Partners, LP convertible preferred units (December 2016).

-The \$16,224 transfers out to Level 1 relate to the Company's investments in Rice Midstream Partners LP that became marketable during the first quarter of 2017 and Western Gas Partners, LP convertible preferred units which were partially converted into common units during the first quarter of 2017.
+The transfers out of \$20,143 relate to the Company's investments in Rice Midstream Partners LP that became marketable during the first quarter of 2017 and Western Gas Partners, LP convertible preferred units that were converted into common units during the first and second quarters of 2017.
 The Company utilizes the beginning of the reporting period method for determining transfer between levels.

-The \$11,393 of net unrealized gains relates to investments that are still held at the end of the reporting period, and the Company includes these unrealized gains on the Statement of Operations - Net Change in Unrealized Gains (Losses).
+The \$3,726 and \$5,801 of net unrealized gains relate to investments that were still held at the end of the reporting period, and the Company includes these unrealized gains and losses on the Statement of Operations - Net Change in Unrealized Gains (Losses).